ensnare-org/ensnare-v1/README.md

 It's too early to document the DAW GUI because it's changing quickly, but here are some things to try.

-- Drag one of the instruments (FM Synth, Welsh Synth, Sampler, Drumkit) to the bottom of the first track to add it to that track.
+- Drag one of the instruments (FM Synth, Subtractive Synth, Sampler, Drumkit) to the bottom of the first track to add it to that track.
 - If you have a MIDI keyboard attached to your PC, you should be able to pick it in Settings as a MIDI In.
 If you don't have a MIDI keyboard, your computer